 Alternatively, you can apply for a temporary permit using the Footpath Trading Temporary Permits Application Form (PDF 88 KB).

-For the fees involved, refer to the Footpath Trading Fee Schedule (PDF 89 KB).
-If you would like to pay the fees in instalments, please contact the Footpath Trading Unit to discuss the options available.
+If you would like to pay the fees in instalments, contact the Footpath Trading Unit to discuss the options available.

 Application fees are invoiced when your application is received by.
 A card payment fee applies.

 - A-boards or goods on display assessment may take 10 business days